tomersa/localpost/README.md

   TOKEN:
     body: jwt-token
 ```
-Now you can execute this request with `$: localpost request POST_login`.
+Now you can execute this request with `$: localpost -r POST_login`.

 ## Installation
 - Grab the latest release from [GitHub Releases](https://github.com/yourusername/localpost/releases):